 The total occurrence of M1 (whole system) is mainly affected by M1 enrichment in sediment and consequently matches the course in sediment quite closely.
-Most important is the following lack of decline in the pond system.
+Most important is the following lack of decline in the pond system (see Figure 7 to Error!
+Reference source not found.).

 In both systems the whole system values of M1 were already high at day 3, increased further and reached a similar high value on day 14.
 In the river system a maximum of approximately 55 % was reached at day 14 which only slightly decreased until day 28 but finally decreased to 26 % at day 100.
 In the pond system a near maximum of 56 % was reached at day 14, dropped afterwards to 39 % and raised again reaching finally a maximum of 57 % at day 56.
 It only decreased slightly to 51 % at day 100.
+The reason remains unclear for the decline to 39 % at day 28 in the pond system.
+Given the overall trend it may have been an outlier possibly caused by problems in the extraction process.
+No such outlier was observed in the river system.

 DisT50 of M1 in the whole system was approximately 86 days in river system and more than 44 days in pond system.
+After applying temperature correction the DisT50 of the whole river system is 189 days and for the pond longer than 97 days.
 As degradation shall be compared with the trigger values these dissipation data are improper.
-Nevertheless, the fact that already dissipation half-life time is above 80 days means that DegT50 will be longer.

 Some further aspects should be considered which contribute to the overall picture.
-In the pond system only 11 % dissipation was reached in 44 days.
-A comparison with the river data within this time frame shows that this is only about half of the dissipation measured in the river system, i.e. dissipation was much slower in the pond system than in the river system.
+In the pond system only 11 % dissipation was reached in 44 days (see Table 8).
+A comparison with the river data (see Table 7) within this time frame shows that this is only about half of the dissipation measured in the river system, i.e. dissipation was much slower in the pond system than in the river system.
 Moreover, dissipation may have been even much slower than this.
-In pond system 56 % at day 14 was observed which is as nearly as high as the maximum of 57 % at day 56.
+In pond system 56 % at day 14 was observed which is as nearly as high as the maximum of 57 % at day 56 (see Error!
+Reference source not found.).
 Though the reported value is slightly lower it may also have been the same at both time points if one considers measuring inaccuracy.
 In this case 11 % of M1 would have been dissipated in 86 days.